DecadeReverb/strainer-asp-dotnet/README.md

 ### Use Strainer to filter/sort/paginate

-In example below, Strainer processor is injected to a controller.
+In the example below, Strainer processor is injected to a controller.
 Then, `Apply()` is called causing the source collection to be processed.
 Strainer processor will filter, sort and/or paginate the source `IQueryable<T>` depending on provided model.

 ```cs
 private readonly ApplicationDbContext _dbContext;